Help us match you with local pros in your area

 Written By Bradford Cuthrell

 On average, Americans devote 55% of their home energy usage to heating and cooling, according to the U.S. Department of Energy.
-When you live in McAlester, a good deal of your energy spending probably goes toward your summer air conditioning bill — on average, residents spend approximately $89 monthly.
+When you live in McAlester, a large part of your energy spending probably goes toward your summer air conditioning bill — on average, residents spend approximately $89 monthly.

 Clear pricing policy